fxnormaluser/steessenger/README.md

 ![](https://i.imgur.com/KseCTQa.png)

-This is a work in progress and so far only the initial loading ov conversations work.
+This is a work in progress and so far only the initial loading of conversations works.

 Any help with this project is appreciated:

 https://discord.gg/QZ8W3TH